Is Cinnamon Good? Science-Backed Benefits & Safe Usage Tips

 Even though cinnamon is a favorite among many, there are some common mistakes people make when using it.
 Avoid these pitfalls to get the most out of your cinnamon:

 • Overcooking: Cinnamon can lose its potency when exposed to high heat for too long.
-Add it towards the end of cooking for maximum flavor.
+Add it towards the end of cooking for maximum flavor, as advised by culinary experts.

 • Mixing Types: Don't mix Ceylon and Cassia unless you want a blended flavor.
 They have different characteristics and can clash if not used carefully.